kjm789/Introduction-to-Programming-and-Algorithm-Design/phase 1/algorithms/README.txt

-This folder contains small C programs that highlight the impact of differentalgorithms.
+This folder contains small C programs that highlight the impact of different algorithms.
 Generally, each program will have a few different implementations of the same "task" e.g. a program called sort.c might have implementations bubblesort, quicksort, mergesort, and bogosort.